| |

 How to make this big, patriotic wreath for your front door!

-I am proud to be an American and although I am not shouting it from the rooftops, I am more than happy to display my love of America with a big showy wreath.
+Memorial Day is the start of what I think of as the patriotic season of decorating.
+I am more than happy to display my love of America with a patriotic wreath.
 I hope this inspires you to create a wreath for your front door this summer, and that you display it proudly!
+My patriotic decorations have been unpacked and are displayed all over my front porch!
+Good thing, because July 4th will be here before we know it!

 I choose every product I use or feature.
 I may earn an affiliate commission if you buy from one of the product links, at no extra cost to you.
 This income supports this site.
 See the full disclosure.